 An example: Let’s assume you gave professional advice on a project in 2018 which has now finished.
 If your client notifies you in 2020 that you made an error, it will not be the insurance policy of 2018 that will deal with the claim but the one you currently have in force.

 So what is important here is that if you finished the project a while back, you still need to have professional indemnity insurance in place, generally for 6 years, to cover you for this type of eventuality.You can buy a 6 year insurance policy and this is called ‘run off’ insurance.

 What level of cover should be arranged?

-Each business is unique so the level of cover will be tailored to suit your insurance needs.
-It is advisable to purchase as much cover as you can afford in order to minimize risk.
-Depending on the type of business you are in there may be a minimum indemnity figure required.
-For instance, if you have been contracted to work for the government they require you to have at least £5million worth of cover.
+Each business is unique, so the level of cover will be tailored to suit your insurance needs.
+It is advisable to purchase at least £1 million but could be more.
+Some contracts you enter into may require you to have a minimum level such as £2 million or more.
+For instance, if you have been contracted to work for the government, they require you to have at least £5million worth of cover.